percona/percona-server/doc/source/installation/apt_repo.rst

 .. note::

   |Percona Server| 5.7 comes with the :ref:`TokuDB storage engine <tokudb_intro>`.
 You can find more information on how to install and enable the |TokuDB| storage in the :ref:`tokudb_installation` guide.

+The process installs the |Percona Server| packages, common files, and client packages.

 Percona ``apt`` Testing repository
 ----------------------------------